Camp Nou: Renovation and expansion

-In January 2014, Barcelona's board of directors rejected the option of building a new stadium due to financial constraints, and instead opted to remodel the Camp Nou to bring the capacity up to 105,000.
-The project was expected to run from 2017 to early 2021, with a cost of around €600million (£495 million), making it one of the most expensive expansions on a per-seat basis.
-A refined plan was released in May 2015 showing plans to add a canopy over the stands and showing the plans for seating expansion in greater detail.
-Construction was planned in 2019 to begin in summer 2020 and to be completed in 2024.
+In January 2014, Barcelona's board of directors rejected the option of building a new stadium due to financial constraints and instead approved the Espai Barça project, which included a remodelled Camp Nou with a capacity of 105,000.
+The project was approved by a club referendum in April 2014.
+It was initially expected to cost around €600 million and take place from 2017 to early 2021, making it one of the most expensive stadium expansions on a per-seat basis.
+A refined design released in May 2015 included a canopy over the stands and more detailed plans for the expansion.
+In March 2016, the Japanese firm Nikken Sekkei, together with Pascual i Ausió Arquitectes, won the international architectural competition to design the new Camp Nou.
+In 2019, the Mini Estadi was demolished, with 80% of its materials planned to be recycled.
+Construction of the renovated Camp Nou was scheduled to begin in summer 2020 and be completed in 2024.